 - Why do people want to gain weight?

 - How to gain weight on low carb

 - Healthy weight-gain foods

 - 15 quick weight-gain hacks

 - More resources

 1. Why do people want to gain weight?

-While the majority just want to add a few extra pounds to a skinny frame, others wish to build muscle and increase in size.
+While some people may just want to add a few extra pounds to a lean frame, others may wish to build muscle and increase their overall size.

 So, what are the reasons people want to gain weight?
-That depends on the goal, but here are several:
+Here are a few of the more common ones:3

 - Gain more strength